28 members

 “Born not from order, but from the fallout of it.”

-Project Chaos didn’t begin with a flag.
-It didn’t start with a treaty or a boardroom vote or some proclamation of corporate loyalty.
-It started in the aftermath—in the smoking debris of failed promises and collapsed outposts, in the deafening silence of long-range comms that no one answered anymore.
+Project Chaos didn’t start with a flag, a treaty, or a proclamation of loyalty.
+It started in the aftermath—in the smoking debris of failed promises and collapsed outposts, in the deafening silence of long-range comms that no one answered.

 The kind you hide behind contracts.
-The kind you bury beneath dog tags.
+The kind buried beneath dog tags.

 The kind that teaches you to stop waiting for rescue and start building something no one else can take from you.

-We were engineers without colonies.
-Couriers without ports.
-Mercenaries without cause.
-Scattered through the wreckage of Stanton and Pyro and all the places in between.
+We were engineers without colonies, couriers without ports, operatives without cause—scattered through the wreckage of Stanton, Pyro, and all the space in between.
 When we found each other, we didn’t ask for names.
-We asked if the ship was still running.
-If the shield banks were stable.
-If we were done running yet.
+We asked:

 That’s when the idea took shape.
 Not a squad.
 Not a crew.